apache/spark/docs/configuration.md

 <tr>
   <td><code>Spark Runtime Control Related Configuration</code></td>
   <td>
-    Like <code>spark.task.maxFailures</code>, all other properties can be set either way when run time.
+    Like <code>spark.task.maxFailures</code>, all other properties can be set either way when runtime.
   </td>
   <td>
      The following is examples of such configurations: